haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- In short, it ouputs the parts of the input layer that fall outside the overlay layer.
 	- So we need to run this for all our areas that we do not want, similar to last time we run *Difference* and then run it again with its output and the next criteria
 		- Use *Selected features only* again where necessary
-- Once we have the final
+- Once we have the final suitable areas we need to determine which have at least 5000m2 of free building space
+	-

 *Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
 This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*